aminhp93/webpmp-docs/docs/dev/overview.md

         ├── styles/         # Store all styles
         ├── assets/         # Store all assets (images, fonts, ...)
         ├── components/     # Store all components.
 Components is dump component.
-Use to custom library or own dumb component ├── features/
+Use to custom library or own dumb component ├── store/          # Store all store
+        ├── stories/        # Store all stories
+    ├── features/
         # Store all features
         # Each component will contain all of its related files (scss, utils, constants, types, ...)